How to Create ZIP Files on Linux (Gnome, KDE, Terminal)

 Create a ZIP file on the Linux command line using zip

-How to Create ZIP Files on Linux: FAQ
+How to Create ZIP Files on Linux (and TAR.XZ) with Gnome, KDE and the Terminal: FAQ

 Can I open ZIP files created on Linux on other operating systems?